-The top five plain English writing tips
+The top plain English tips

 1. Think of the person you are writing to and why you are writing